kongbytes/chicon-runner/README.md

 [version];[repositories];[functions]
 ```

-In the `v1` specification, repositories and functions identifiers are given as a comma-separated list.
+In the `v1` specification, a single repository identifier is given alongside function identifiers as a comma-separated list.
 The message does not contain the repository details and function definitions - the runner will fetch them later using his token and the control plane API.

 ```
-v1;repository-a,repository-b;function-c,function-d
+v1;repository;function-c,function-d
 ```

 ## Container security